 The SAT Reasoning Test is a standardized exam that is used for college admissions.
-While some two-year programs do not require it, all four-year colleges and universities require that applicants take either the SAT or the ACT.
+While some programs do not require it, most four-year colleges and universities require that applicants take either the SAT or the ACT.

 The SAT has three sections: Math, Verbal, and Writing, which was added in 2005.
 Each section is scored on a 200-800 point scale, and the total of these sections makes up the complete score (600-2400).
 The test is broken up into seven 25-minute sections, two 20-minute sections, and one 10-minute section with three 5-minute breaks, meaning that the full test clocks in at three hours and forty-five minutes.